Limited-time welcome offer — 10% off with code WELCOME10

 1. Passive Protection (4-Stage HEPA Filtration): A high-standard 4-stage HEPA system captures 99.97% of fine particles, dust, and pollen flowing through the device.

 2. Active Protection (Purox™ Gel Technology): This is the heart of VBreathe.
 The device releases a vapour from Purox™ Gel—a concentrated natural extract—which disperses throughout the entire room.
 This vapour actively interacts with VOCs and pathogens mid-air and on surfaces, mimicking how natural sunlight sanitises the atmosphere.
+For readers who want to understand how this compares with traditional filtration systems, see the Air Purifier for VOCs buyer guide.

 Comparison Table: Traditional Purifiers (Passive) vs. VBreathe (Active)